ThaisRK/ProgDispoMoveis-React/README.md

 # ProgDispoMoveis-React
 Codes developed as part of the discipline 'Programação para Dispositivos Móveis'.
+This is a group of exercises which features were all developed using the front-end framework REACTJS.

+## Technologies
+- ReactJS

+### Installed Dependencies
+- react-router-dom
+- react-hook-form
+- axios
+- bootswatch